Machine Learning in Cybersecurity 101

 - Machine learning can be used for a wide range of applications, from healthcare to cybersecurity, for example.
 As Data Flair says, “where it does apply, it holds the capability to help deliver a much more personal experience to customers while also targeting the right customers.”

-Heimdal™ uses machine learning in one of our products’ basic technology, VectorN Detection, present in the Heimdal™ Threat Prevention solution for both endpoint and network Our solution focuses on detecting and preventing threats at a DNS level, representing another layer of security, besides the antivirus.
+Machine learning represents the foundation of one of Heimdal™’s most innovative products, the Threat Prevention module that can be used for both endpoint and network.
+Our solution focuses on detecting and preventing threats at a DNS level, representing another layer of security, besides the antivirus.
+Its Threat-to-Process Correlation (TTPC) capabilities can identify even the stealthiest process and sever the connection to the Command & Control server to prevent infection.

 As we have seen, machine learning can be a powerful tool for achieving exceptional cybersecurity, if used right.
-Thanks to automation, machine learning can increase the ability to respond to threats and save precious time (ergo, money) for the IT department.
+Thanks to automation, machine learning can increase the ability to respond to threats and save precious time (ergo, money) for the IT department of any company.